akashmjn/tinydiarize/README.md

     - A Jupyter notebook to compare and understand performance in detail.
 - See [Roadmap](#roadmap) for more info.

-We aim to provide a starting point enabling anyone (or even OpenAI themselves!) to improve performance and extend support (multilingual, speech translation etc.).
+We aim to demonstrate a starting point enabling anyone (or even OpenAI themselves!) to improve performance and extend support (multilingual, speech translation etc.).

 ## Performance